guiglass/LUXOR/apssdk_part1.md

 |  Daz3D (Gen2) |     No             |  No             | No             |
 |  Daz3D (Gen3) |     No             |  No             | No             |

-* Compatible Skeletons -
+* Compatible Skeletons - Many character creator programs export their rigs with standard naming conventions.
-* Emotes Templates -
+* Emotes Templates - Facial expressions that can be applied to avatars either by trggering or the morph tool.
-* Automap Facecap -
+* Automap Facecap - Adds a FacecapLinker component and attempt to apply known mappings to setup avatars for facial capture.
-* Automap Visemes -
+* Automap Visemes - Adds a VisemeLinker component and attempt to apply known mappings to setup avatars for microphone lipsync.